Staff Sgt. Francisco Orozco Named Illinois’ Top Army National Guard Recruiter for Second Year, Earns National Recognition

 |0

 This work, Staff Sgt.
-Francisco Orozco Named Illinois’ Top Army National Guard Recruiter for Second Year, Earns National Recognition, by SSG Madison Wells, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Francisco Orozco Named Illinois’ Top Army National Guard Recruiter for Second Year, Earns National Recognition, by LTC Bradford Leighton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Staff Sgt.
-Francisco Orozco Named Illinois’ Top Army National Guard Recruiter for Second Year, Earns National Recognition